ahmethascelik/jellyfin-androidtv/README.md

 - Possible new features based on community feedback

 ## How to Install
+0. Remove the original release first, since signatures are different.
 1. Download the latest release from the [Releases](https://github.com/ahmethascelik/jellyfin-androidtv/releases) page.
 2. Install the APK on your Android TV device.
 3. Enable external subtitle fetching in the settings.